Please find below a summary of some of the findings from the Under 16 Cancer Patient Experience Survey 2023.

 Continuity of care and how well different staff work together

-Graphic of Doctors and Allied Health Professionals anda Mum and child in a wheelchair
+Graphic of Doctors and Allied Health Professionals and a Mum and child in a wheelchair

 • 62%